ubirch/ubirch-client-go/README.md

     -d '{"uuid":${device_uuid}, "password":${password}}' \
     -i

+The "password" is the [UBIRCH backend authentication token](#how-to-acquire-the-ubirch-backend-authentication-token).

 ### CSR Generation

 A CSR for an already registered identity can be retrieved from the CSR endpoint.